ecoz2/ecoz2-whale/exerc01/README.md

 ## HMM training

-For each class (labe), an HMM model is trained using the corresponding training sequences:
+For each class (label), an HMM model is trained using the corresponding training sequences:

 ```
 for class in `ls data/sequences/TRAIN/M2048/`; do
-  ecoz2 hmm learn -a 0.1 -I 30 -N 64 data/sequences/TRAIN/M2048/$class &
+  ecoz2 hmm learn -N 64 data/sequences/TRAIN/M2048/$class &
 done
 ```